Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: November 21, 2024

 Mesothelioma Treatment vs. Asbestosis Treatment

 Treatment for mesothelioma includes surgery, immunotherapy, chemotherapy and radiation.
 Asbestosis treatment involves surgery, medications and pulmonary therapy.
-Both asbestosis and mesothelioma patients may be prescribed pain medication to reduce breathing discomfort.
+Both asbestosis and mesothelioma patients may use pain medication to reduce breathing discomfort.
 Asbestosis patients are also likely to receive breathing treatments with bronchodilators.

 1 year vs. 10 years